himoose/user-docs/docs/integrations/webflow.md

 ## What This Helps You Do

-The Webflow Content Manager lets you edit your Webflow CMS collections and page metadata directly in Hi, Moose—without opening the Webflow Designer.
+The Webflow Content Manager lets you edit your Webflow CMS collections and page metadata directly in Hi, Moose without opening the Webflow Designer.

 You get AI-powered suggestions for titles, descriptions, and content fields, so you can optimize for SEO and AI Overviews faster.
 This is especially useful if you're managing dozens (or hundreds) of blog posts, products, or landing pages.

-Unlike the Webflow Designer, you see **Draft** and **Live** versions side-by-side, so you can edit staged content or directly update published pages.
+You see **Draft** and **Live** versions side-by-side, so you can edit staged content or directly update published pages.
 When you're ready, you can **Publish Site** to push all changes live at once.

 ---